Smoked mackerel risotto gets a hint of sweetness from garden peas, which is balanced with a squeeze of lemon, dried chilli flakes and dill.

 - Cut the shallot in half and then dice it as finely as you can.

-- Bash the garlic cloves with the heel of your hand, remove the "paper" then dice it as finely as you can.
+- Peel the garlic cloves, and dice them as finely as you can.

-- Tip in the paella rice and stir continuously for 3-4 minutes.
+- Pour in the risotto rice and stir continuously for 3-4 minutes.

-- Pour in the wine, again stirring continuously until almost all of the wine has disappeared.
+- Pour in the wine, again stirring continuously until almost all of the wine has been absorbed/evaporated.

 - Gently break up the fillets into large 3-4 cm (1½") pieces.

-- Once the risotto is nice and creamy and the rice is cooked add in the peas and stir them in.
+- Once the risotto is nice and creamy and the rice is very nearly cooked, add the peas and the final ladle of stock and cook until the rice is done.

-- Turn off the heat and allow to sit for 5 minutes before serving.
+- Add a lid, remove the risotto from the heat and allow it to rest for 5 minutes before serving.

 Sue R